Foxhunting in the UK

 Educating the Veterinary Students of Tomorrow

-There are alternatives to foxhunting.
+There are cruelty free alternatives to foxhunting.
 One example of this is “Drag hunting” or “draghunting” which is a form of equestrian sport, where mounted riders hunt the trail of an artificially laid scent with hounds.
 As the scent is artificially laid, the route can be tailored to suit the riding abilities of the field.
 As it does not involve the hunting of live animals, drag hunting remained legal in England after the passing of the Hunting Act of 2004.

 Find out more regarding foxhunting using our references below: